 Cancer affects everyone differently.
-That’s why Canteen provides a wide range of free support services to help you overcome the specific challenges you’re dealing with.
+That’s why Canteen provides a wide range of free support services to help young people impacted by cancer overcome the specific challenges they’re dealing with.

 You’re not alone.